Arcade-With-Us/Google-Cloud-Labs/Exploring Cost-optimization for GKE Virtual Machines/Readme.md

 10. For your BigQuery Dataset, select `Create new BigQuery dataset`.
 11. Name your dataset as '**`us_flow_logs`**', and click **CREATE DATASET**.
 12. Everything else can be left as-is.
 Click **Create Sink**.
+13. Now, inspect your newly created dataset.
+In the Cloud Console, from the Navigation Menu in the Analytics section, click **BigQuery**.
 ---

 ## 🎉 **Congratulations!
 Lab Completed Successfully!** 🏆